thornhall/thornhall.github.io/_posts/2024-11-25-introduction-to-databases.markdown

 #### Key-Value Store DBs
 Example: DynamoDB.

-Key value stores are databases where each stored object has a unique key and value.
+Key value stores are databases where each stored object has a unique key associated with a value.
 You could think if it like a distributed hash map.
 They're ideal for read-heavy workflows and for data that doesn't require strict schemas.

 #### DynamoDB Example
 DynamoDB tables have a partition key and a sort key.
 For this example we will have the following: